LOADING ...

 One kiss, my bonny

-But I shall be back with the gold
+But I shall be with the yellow gold

 the morning light